ADMINISTRATION Mr. Jon/Ms. Aundrayah

 Image Descriptions: (Left): Life Skills student successfully sitting at the piano and playing.
 (Right): Life Skills student successfully and independently signing “more” to request more of a song.

 The Braille Technology class has continued to work on touch gestures with voiceover.
 While some students have added dictation and Siri commands to their technology toolbox, the students have also compiled a list of troubleshooting ideas as a way of problem-solving their simple technical problems.
 Middle School Geography class is still working on the five themes of Geography, location, place, human/environment, movement, and region.
 These last few weeks we have worked on the location of the seven continents and the five oceans.
-We also have the four hemispheres, the equator and the prime meridian.
+We also have the four hemispheres, the equator, and the prime meridian.
 The next challenge will be understanding how the human/environment, movement, and regions connect the world.
 High School American History will soon move out of early America into the American Revolution.
 They’ve learned that the early colonies all had their struggles, some more than others, religion always seemed to play a part, and money talked even back then.
 English: High School English students are enjoying an aloud read “The Giver” concentrating on the literature element of plot development of exposition and rising action.
-We are discussing inferencing and questioning the text as well using context clues for several high-level vocabulary words.
+We are discussing inferencing and questioning the text as well as using context clues for several high-level vocabulary words.
 The middle school students have begun using an online reading site “Readworks” based on their reading levels and interests.
 After each story, they must answer a series of vocabulary and comprehension questions.
-Several students are enjoying the differentiated topics and leveled reading.
+Several students are enjoying differentiated topics and leveled reading.
 The students are welcome to go online anytime to read and answer the questions.
 The secondary teachers would like to wish everyone a very Merry Christmas and a blessed New Year.

 Learning how to budget for weekly groceries is a necessary skill to have.
 Each week the students add up how much we spent at the grocery store and then decide if we were over or under budget.
 Image description Left: 2 students are using calculators to figure out how much was spent at the grocery store.